Erder00/Rumbleverse-server/README.md

-# THIS RUMBLEVERSE SERVER WAS NOT MADE BY ME!
-ALL OF THE WORK WAS DONE IN THE PAST BY THE PROJECTKO TEAM BEFORE THE SHUTDOWN!
 Project KO is NOT in any way affiliated with this repo.

+tutorial on hosting a server: https://www.youtube.com/watch?v=cQbfDYAfqz8 (watch this if you don't know what you're doing)

 # Instructions